The Cure: 1983–1988: Commercial success

-In 1984, the Cure released The Top, a generally psychedelic album on which Smith played most of the instruments except the drums (played by Andy Anderson) and the saxophone (played by Porl Thompson).
-The album was a Top 10 hit in the UK, and was their first studio album to break the Billboard 200 in the US, reaching number 180.
+In 1984, the Cure released The Top, a generally psychedelic album on which Smith played most of the instruments except drums (played by Andy Anderson) and saxophone (played by early Malice member Porl Thompson, who then officially joined the Cure).
+The album was a Top 10 hit in the UK, and was their first studio album to crack the Billboard 200 in the US, reaching number 180.
 Melody Maker praised the album as "psychedelia that can't be dated", while pondering, "I've yet to meet anyone who can tell me why the Cure are having hits now of all times."
-The Cure then embarked on their worldwide Top Tour with Thompson, Anderson and producer-turned-bassist Phil Thornalley on board.
-Released in late 1984, the Cure's first live album, Concert consisted of performances from this tour.
-Near the tour's end, Anderson was fired for destroying a hotel room and was replaced by Boris Williams.
-Thornalley also left because of the stress of touring.
-However, the bassist slot was not vacant long, for a Cure roadie named Gary Biddles had brokered a reunion between Smith and former bassist Simon Gallup, who had been playing in the band Fools Dance.
-Soon after reconciling, Smith asked Gallup to rejoin the band.
+The Cure then embarked on their worldwide Top Tour with Thompson and Anderson, along with Phil Thornalley who had produced The Top and assumed bass duties for live performances.
+Released in late 1984, the Cure's first live album, Concert, consisted of performances from this tour.
+Near the tour's end, Anderson was fired for destructive behaviour, and was temporarily replaced for a few shows by Vince Ely of the Psychedelic Furs.
+The drummer position was then officially filled by Boris Williams, who had previously been the touring drummer for Thompson Twins.
+Ely and Williams had both been recommended by Phil Thornalley, from his previous experiences as a producer and engineer.
+Soon thereafter, Thornalley also left because of the stress of touring.
+Former Cure bassist Simon Gallup, who had formed the band Fools Dance in the interim, rejoined the Cure after roadie Gary Biddles brokered a reconciliation between Gallup and Smith.
 Smith was ecstatic about Gallup's return and declared to Melody Maker, "It's a group again."

-In 1985, the new line-up of Smith, Tolhurst, Gallup, Thompson and Williams released The Head on the Door, an album that managed to bind together the optimistic and pessimistic aspects of the band's music between which they had previously shifted.
-The Head on the Door reached number seven in the UK and was the band's first entry into American Top 75 at number 59, a success partly due to the international impact of the LP's two singles, "In Between Days" and "Close to Me".
-Following the album and world tour, the band released the singles compilation Standing on a Beach in three formats (each with a different track listing and a specific name) in 1986.
-This compilation made the US Top 50, and saw the re-issue of three previous singles: "Boys Don't Cry" (in a new form), "Let's Go to Bed" and, later, "Charlotte Sometimes".
-This release was accompanied by a VHS and LaserDisc called Staring at the Sea, which featured videos for each track on the compilation.
-The Cure toured to support the compilation and released a live concert VHS and LaserDisc of the show, filmed in the south of France called The Cure in Orange.
-During this time, the band became very popular in Europe (particularly in France, Germany and the Benelux countries) and increasingly popular in both the US and Canada.
+In 1985, the new line-up of Smith, Tolhurst, Gallup, Williams, and Thompson (now on guitar and keyboards) released The Head on the Door, an album that managed to bind together the optimistic and pessimistic aspects of the band's music between which they had previously shifted.
+The Head on the Door reached number seven in the UK and number 59 in the US, a success partly due to the international impact of the album's two singles, "In Between Days" and "Close to Me".
+Following the album and world tour, the band released the singles compilation Standing on a Beach in three formats (each with a different track listing and a specific title) in 1986, accompanied by a VHS and LaserDisc Staring at the Sea, which featured videos for each track on the compilation.
+This compilation made the US top 50, and saw the re-issue of three previous singles: "Boys Don't Cry" (in a new form), "Let's Go to Bed" and, later, "Charlotte Sometimes".
+The Cure toured to support the compilation and released a live concert VHS and LaserDisc of the show, filmed in the south of France and called The Cure in Orange.
+During this time, the band became very popular in Europe (particularly in France, Germany, and the Benelux countries) and increasingly popular in both the US and Canada.